englishphilosophy/markit/README.md

 The text content goes here.
 ```

-You can include any metadata you want (in addition to the `id` - see below).
+You can include any metadata you want (in addition to the `id`, which is
-When the file is converted to JSON, whatever fields you have included will be
+required - see below).
+When the file is converted to JSON, whatever fields you
-included in the JSON output.
+have included will be included in the JSON output.

 ## 4. Representing Structured Texts